NaturalHistoryMuseum/pyzbar/README.md

 >>> decode(Image.open('pyzbar/tests/qrcode.png'), symbols=[ZBarSymbol.QRCODE])
 [Decoded(data=b'Thalassiodracon', type='QRCODE')]

->>> # If we look just code128, the qrcodes in the image will not be detected
+>>> # If we look for just code128, the qrcodes in the image will not be detected
 >>> decode(Image.open('pyzbar/tests/qrcode.png'), symbols=[ZBarSymbol.CODE128])
 []
 ```